crater2150/awesome-modalbind/README.md

 modalbind allows you to create modal keybindings (similar to vim modes) in [awesome](https://awesomewm.org/). *modalbind requires awesome 4.0+*

-To use it, you define a table of bindings for a mode and create a normal binding to enter that mode.
-A mode table contains one table per binding, in the form
+To use it, you define a `keymap` table of bindings for a mode and create a normal binding to enter that mode.
+A `keymap` mode table contains one table per binding,in the form
 ```lua
 	{
 		key,        -- the key like for awful.key